 One of the most popular sightseeing spots in Oslo is Vigelandsparken, a large park featuring the striking sculptures of the Norwegian sculptor, Gustav Vigeland.
 Entry to the park is free (making it very popular with tour groups) and dogs are allowed inside, as long as they remain on a leash in most of the park.

 Start at the gates on the southeastern side, walking to the western side of the park, allowing an hour or two.
 In the northwestern corner of the park is a dog park (known locally as a “hundejordet”), a great opportunity to allow your dog to run about off-leash and socialise with other dogs.

 For some older examples of art in Norway, head north to Alta for the largest concentration of hunter-gatherer rock art in Northern Europe.
 This rock art consist predominantly of rock carvings, as well as some paintings, made between 7000 and 2000 years ago.

 Naturally, the art is only visible during the summer months.
-(Lying underneath snow over the winter.)
+(During winter it is thoroughly covered with snow.)
 Many of the carvings have been painted over in red or white pigment to make them more visible.